spotify/spark-bigquery/README.md

 Google BigQuery support for Spark, SQL, and DataFrames.

+To use the package in a Google [Cloud Dataproc](https://cloud.google.com/dataproc/) cluster:

+`spark-shell --packages com.spotify:spark-bigquery_2.10:0.1.0`

-To try it out in a local SBT console:
+To use it in a local SBT console:

 ```scala
 import com.spotify.spark.bigquery._